-Rebellious Tories Force 'No Confidence' Vote; Pound Rallies As May Expected To Prevail
+Pound Erases Tuesday Losses On Report May Has Support To Prevail In 'No Confidence' Vote

 Surprisingly, after two days of sharp losses that saw it break below the crucial $1.25 level, cable turned higher in early trade Wednesday as traders bet that May - who still commands widespread loyalty within her caucus - would win the vote with a strong majority.
 The pound climbed 0.4% to $1.2540 after seesawing in earlier trade (despite analysts at Deutsche Bank raising the odds that May's government could collapse).

-After a steady stream of conflicting reports, British media reported early Wednesday that the Torys 1922 Committee had collected the 48 letters of no confidence needed to call a no confidence vote in May - the threshold was breached after a handful of bitter remainers joined with their European Research Group colleagues.
+After a steady stream of conflicting reports, British media reported early Wednesday that the Tories 1922 Committee had collected the 48 letters of no confidence needed to call a no confidence vote in May - the threshold was breached after a handful of bitter remainers joined with their European Research Group colleagues.

 If May wins the vote, she will be immune to further intraparty challenges for at least a year, though the opposition in Parliament could still call for a vote of no confidence in the government, which, if successful, would make another general election likely.

-Note: Update: As the rally in the pound would suggest, traders expect May will prevail in Wednesday's no confidence vote.
-Online betting markets are pricing in an 80% chance that she keeps her post as prime minister.